mclellac/adwaita-web/README.md

    ```

 2. **Install Sass:** You need a Sass compiler to convert the SCSS files into CSS.
-The recommended method is to use the Dart Sass command-line tool:
+The recommended method is the Dart Sass command-line tool:

    ```bash
    npm install -g sass